Belle Brezing: Retirement and death

 Brezing continued to live in the premises until her death in 1940.
 Addicted to morphine, Brezing was attended to by her doctor Dr. C.A.
 Nevitt.
-She was diagnosed with uterine cancer in 1938 and died on August 11, 1940.
+She was diagnosed with uterine cancer in 1938, and she died on August 11, 1940.
 She was buried in Calvary Cemetery in Lexington.
 Her tombstone reads "Blessed Be the Pure in Heart".
 Time magazine published her obituary, calling her a "famed Kentucky bawd."
 The Lexington Herald published a front-page eulogy.
-Her estate was auctioned off over several days.
-The house was converted into apartments and in 1973 a fire consumed the upper floor.
-The remaining architectural details were auctioned off.
+Her estate was auctioned over several days.
+The house was converted into apartments, and in 1973 a fire consumed the upper floor.
+The remaining architectural details were auctioned.
 Bricks salvaged from the home were sold to the public with the inscription: "Brick from the Belle Brezing Home - The most orderly of Dis-orderly Homes".

 Gone with the Wind

 Brezing is believed to have been the model for Belle Watling in Gone with the Wind.
-The author, Margaret Mitchell, allegedly heard about Brezing from her husband who had previously lived in Lexington.
+Margaret Mitchell allegedly heard about Brezing from her husband who previously lived in Lexington.
 Mitchell denied basing Watling on Brezing.
-The film adaptation was released 6 months before Brezing's death.
+The film adaptation was released six months before Brezing's death.

 Legacy

 Still standing, one of her other former houses is on the campus of Transylvania University and houses a women's locker room.

 Brezing is commemorated annually in Lexington by a bed race in April.
 Several of the city's streets are closed to make a course for the race.

-Margaret C. Price wrote a play about Brezing, simply called Belle Brezing.
+Margaret C. Price wrote a play about Brezing, titled Belle Brezing.
 It was performed at the Lost Theatre in Los Angeles during the summer of 2008.
 In 2011, Lexington's Actors Guild Theatre presented the play.
-The actress who played Brezing, Laurie Genet Preston, had previously played that role in a 2004 presentation of the play at the University of Kentucky.
+Laurie Genet Preston, the actress who played Brezing, previously played this role in a 2004 presentation of the play at the University of Kentucky.

 Director and producer Doug High made a documentary about Brezing's life: Belle Brezing & the Gilded Age of the Bluegrass.
-The documentary was narrated by Elizabeth Shatner (wife of William Shatner) and Brezing was again played by Laurie Genet Preston.
+The documentary was narrated by Elizabeth Shatner (wife of William Shatner), and Brezing again was played by Laurie Genet Preston.
 The film premiered at the Kentucky Theatre Lexington on February 16, 2017.